Evaluating Learning Congestion control Schemes for LEO Constellations: Micro-benchmarks

 \paragraph{\textbf{Intra-RTT fairness}}

-In this experiment, the first flow runs for 2000× its base RTT, with the second flow starting once the first flow has been running for 500 RTTs.
-In Figure \ref{fig:intra_rtt}, we plot goodput ratios averaged over the final 500 RTTs of each experiment to allow CC schemes to converge.
+In this experiment, the first flow runs for 200 seconds, with the second flow starting 50 seconds into the experiment.
+In Figure \ref{fig:intra_rtt}, we plot goodput ratios averaged over the final 100 seconds of each experiment.
 The base RTT experienced by both flows is varied (and shown on the x‑axis), while the buffer capacity is set to $1\times$ the BDP.
+In addition, every 15 seconds, we will emulate a link reconfiguration.

-Cubic and BBRv3 perform similarly to the LeoEM experiments (where under-utilisation was low) for all tested base RTT values.
-Vivace achieves similar fairness to what we observed in Section \ref{sec:LeoEM_fairness}.
-In Figure \ref{fig:intra_rtt}, we observe higher variance, indicating a noisy fairness profile, similar to what we observed in Section \ref{fig:leoem_fairness_evolution}.
-This experiment provides a clearer understanding of Sage’s fairness profile, which is shown to be on par with that of the other schemes.
-In the intra-RTT case, Sage benefits from the Linux-implemented training CC schemes, which supply robust heuristics to guide its learning, seeing as most of the Linux implemented schemes (Cubic, BBRv2 and Vegas included) manage to achieve reasonably high fairness within the same RTT range.
-Astraea consistently achieves the highest fairness with little variance, except for higher delays (see Figure \ref{fig:intra_rtt}), when the two flows fall outside Astraea’s training parameter range of $10$ - $140$ms. At these values, Astraea is unable to generalise its fairness properties.
+Cubic and SaTCP perform very similar to each other when the base RTT remains consistent across the tested RTTs.
+BBRv3 shows similar performance to the LeoEM experiments, specifically the cases where under-utilisation was low, across all tested base RTT values, which is consistent with the findings of \cite{promisesofbbrv3}, where BBR is less fair when the flows do not start simultaneously.
+LeoCC achieves high fairness maintained throughout the periodic interruptions.
+Vivace achieves a fairness similar to that observed in Section \ref{sec:LeoEM_fairness}.
+We observe a higher variance, seen in Figure \ref{fig:intra_rtt}, indicating a noisy fairness profile.
+Astraea consistently achieves very high fairness, except for higher delays (see Figure \ref{fig:intra_rtt}), when the two flows fall outside Astraea’s training parameter range of $10$ - $140$ms. Beyond its training parameters, Astraea is unable to generalise its fairness properties.

-\paragraph{\textbf{Inter-RTT fairness}} In LEO satellite networks, it is common for flows with significantly different base RTT values to share portions of their paths.
-In this experiment, we evaluate how the selected CC schemes perform under such conditions.
-Note that LeoEM does not support multiple simultaneous paths, making this micro-benchmark essential for evaluating inter-RTT fairness.
-We repeat the previous experiment, but fix the base RTT of one flow to $20$ms and vary the RTT of the joining flow, as shown on the x-axis in Figure \ref{fig:Inter-RTTFairness}.
-We set the buffer capacity to the BDP of the joining flow.